 How we select our trainees

-The Mead Community Primary School is the lead school in the partnership and will coordinate the recruitment process with the WWA Alliance Director and in association with Bath Spa University.
-Interviews are likely to be of a day in length and will involve some time working with students, some short literacy and numeracy tests, the opportunity to talk to staff, students and other applicants and a formal interview.
+Kingdown School is the lead school in the partnership.
+The recruitment process is coordinated by the WWA Alliance Director and in association with Bath Spa University.
+Interviews are likely to be of a day in length and will involve some time working with students, a short handwritten task, the opportunity to talk to staff, students and other applicants and a formal interview.

 The process will be rigorous but designed to help applicants perform at their best.